- The color of something strongly influences the way you feel about it, even though you may not realize it.

 - Gray: impartiality, composure, neutrality, balance (example industries: legal, finance, counseling)

 Choosing your brand's colors

-When designing your logo, your website or your marketing materials, you need to choose color combinations that work well with the message you want to convey.
-Richard Stevenson, head of marketing and communications and global PR at ePages, a cloud-based e-commerce software provider, recommended a sparing blend of two or three colors that support a "mood" conducive to your brand and products.
+When designing your logo, website or marketing materials, choose color combinations that work well with the message you want to convey.

 You'll also want to consider what your competitors are doing.
-Rather than choosing the same exact hues as other companies in your industry, you might want to stand out by choosing a more original color scheme that still achieves your desired psychological positioning.
+Rather than choosing the same hues as other companies in your industry, stand out by choosing a more original color scheme that still achieves your desired psychological positioning.

 "Color is a powerful force," Baker said.
 "Use it to your advantage."